 Summary:

-The Louisville Municipal School District in Mississippi is home to two elementary schools, Fair Elementary School and Louisville Elementary School, both serving students from pre-kindergarten through 5th grade.
-The data reveals that these schools face similar challenges, with high poverty levels and academic performance that is generally below district and state averages.
+The Louisville Municipal School District in Mississippi is home to two elementary schools: Fair Elementary School and Louisville Elementary School.
+Both schools serve students from pre-kindergarten through 5th grade and face significant challenges, with neither school standing out as a top performer in the district or state.

 Thank you for your feedback!